A lot of people ask if there are any Intercom Product Tours alternatives worth taking a look at.

 Head over to a few different SaaS companies’ sites and you’re guaranteed to see the Intercom widget pop up.

 Recently, Intercom launched Product Tours.
 This is a lightweight onboarding tool.

 You can use Intercom Product Tours to create walkthroughs and product tours.

 You are able to customize the look of your UI elements, but only through CSS coding.

 Product Tours also integrates directly with Intercom’s customer support product.
 This ensures a consistent experience for your users.

 That Intercom Product Tours can instantly integrate with the rest of Intercom is the biggest selling point.

 If you already use Intercom’s chat widget on your site or in your app, then you can combine it with Product Tours.
 This creates a great product experience for your users.
 It also makes it easier for your teams to manage.

 Intercom Product Tours is a relatively light-weight product.
 It doesn’t offer as many features as some of the alternatives we’ll be looking at later.

 If you have a relatively simple product, then the lack of features may actually help you.
-It means you can focus on creating a simple onboarding flow, rather than getting bogged down in distracting details.
+It means you can focus on creating a simple onboarding flow, rather than getting bogged down in details.